 |Champa Street bike lane|

 It was so nice to be able to use a bike lane for the entire ride into Downtown.
-I'm guessing it's similar to using our new Central Parkway protected lanes between University Heights and OTR - so relaxing to not worry about keeping up with traffic!
+Similar to using our new Central Parkway protected lanes between University Heights and OTR - so relaxing to not worry about keeping up with traffic!

 |Champa Street bike lane|